aluckyi/FASNet/README.md

 ## Introduction

-This is the pytorch implementation of our paper: *Estimating Obstacle Maps for USVs Based on Multistage Feature Aggregation and Different Semantic Feature Separation Network*.
+This is the pytorch implementation of our paper: *Estimating Obstacle Maps for USVs Based on Multistage Feature Aggregation and Semantic Feature Separation Network*.

-The code will be released.